dtkaplan/USCOTS-2015/README.md

 # USCOTS-2015

+*Basics of Data Science in R and RStudio* is a 1.5 day workshop held at the USCOTS 2015 meeting.

-Notes and resources for the USCOTS 2015 workshop: Basics of Data Science with R and RStudio
+This site provides notes and resources for the workshop